Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 - Small pets in carriers (under 10 kg): €10 flat fee on AVE high-speed trains

-- An ongoing campaign is pushing for expanded pet access
+- An ongoing campaign continues pushing for expanded pet access

 Netherlands (NS)